sara-sabr/ITStrategy/presentations/en/Strategy-Continuous-Learning-Automating-Improving.md

 ### Hackathon

-- First of many (1-2 per year)
+- 1-2 per year
-- Learning, automation and improvement
+- Promote learning, automation and improvement
 - Digital, agile and cloud
-- 2020-02
+- First one: 2020-02

 > Organised by IT Strategy team